Health Bill Proposes Limits to Medical Malpractice Awards; Implications for Victims of Medical Negligence in North Carolina

 Noneconomic damages are intended to make the victim whole again, in addition to whatever medical costs they experienced due to the negligence (monetary damages).
 In some cases, punitive damages are also assigned in order to punish any particularly egregious behavior.

-- Establish provisions governing health care lawsuits where coverage for the care was provided or subsidized by the federalgovernment;
+- Establish provisions governing health care lawsuits where coverage for the care was provided or subsidized by the federal Medical Malpractice Attorney for Charlotte, NC government

-- Limit noneconomic damages to $250,000, regardless of the damage done to the victim or the degree or negligence or recklessness on the part of the medical provider;
+- Limit non-economic damages to $250,000, regardless of the damage done to the victim or the degree of negligence or recklessness on the part of the medical provider

 However, rumor has it that it has strong opposition from many, especially because medical negligence awards have traditionally been governed by the states.
 In addition, many patients’ rights advocate groups point out that such legislation would be grossly unfair to people who are seriously injured by medical negligence.